Ondkloss/gitpullemail/README.md

 # gitpullemail

-Perform a git pull on a repo and send an email if something changed.
+Performs a fetch, diff and merge to check if any of your chosen paths are affected by recent changes.

+If changes to your chosen paths are detected an email is sent about the change.

 ## Installation